disraptor/disraptor/README.md

 The first two styles (absolute and root-relative URLs) can always be handled.
 The root-relative URL will recover its context via the wildcard route and resolve to `http://localhost:8080/css/colors.css`.

 The third style (a file-relative URL) causes an issue.
 This will not match any Disraptor route because a Disraptor route has to begin with a slash: It’s always root-relative to the Discourse instance.
-Therefor, the last reference will resolve to a `typography.css` file on the Discourse instance if it exists.
-It’s not possible to recover the original context of this reference without looking at the content of each document or resource at the language level.
+Therefore, the last reference will resolve to `typography.css` (note the missing `http://localhost:8080/), potentially a file on the Discourse instance.
+It’s not possible for us to recover the original context of this reference without looking at the content of each document or resource at the language level.

-For this reason, file-relative URLs are forbidden in Disraptor applications.
+For this reason, file-relative URLs should not be used in Disraptor applications.
 Every URL reference in your stylesheets and scripts has to be absolute or root-relative.

 #### Conflict-free naming of HTML IDs, classes and custom attributes

-In order to make sure that as little as possible Discourse styles and scripts affect Disraptor documents, you should prefix your HTML IDs, class names and custom attribute names and update all references (e.g. in CSS or JavaScript selectors) to these identifiers and names accordingly.
+In order to make sure that as little as possible styles and scripts of Discourse affect Disraptor documents, you should prefix your HTML IDs, class names and custom attribute names and update all references (e.g. in CSS or JavaScript selectors) to these identifiers and names accordingly.
 One exception to this rule is reusing Discourse styles for your own components (e.g. reusing `<button>` styles).

 #### Selecting and querying DOM nodes

-In order to avoid side-effects of stylesheets and scripts of a Disraptor document on Discourse’s parent document, only DOM nodes of the Disraptor document must be selected/queried by these styles and scripts.
+In order to avoid side-effects of stylesheets and scripts of a Disraptor document on Discourse’s host document, only DOM nodes of the Disraptor document must be selected/queried by these styles and scripts.

 ## To Do

-- Test as many components of Disraptor as possible
-  - Route configuration
-  - Route resolution
 - Add user-specific meta data (needs clear specification and use cases → meeting)